- News & Events

 Positioned on the top of Burnaby Mountain at the northern end of the suburb of Burnaby, the university overlooks Burrard Inlet.
 With spectacular views in all directions, the campus is situated in a picture postcard location.
 To the north, the ski hills of Seymour, Grouse and Cypress Mountains are situated just across Burrard Inlet.
 To the west, the Gulf Islands and the mountains of Vancouver Island are visible, and to the south and east the San Juan Islands, the Olympic Peninsula range and Mount Baker can be seen.

 Outdoor enthusiasts can enjoy biking, hiking and running on the forest trails that surround the university buildings.
 The university also provides a track, tennis courts and a sports field, as well as indoor facilities for activities like aerobics, judo, squash and weight training.
 In addition, there is an Olympic-sized swimming pool with a separate dive pool, and numerous competitive sports teams and leagues are available for students to join.
 For those who appreciate urban attractions, Burnaby campus is only a short drive from Harbour Center campus, located in the heart of downtown Vancouver.

 Vancouver and the Lower Mainland

 Metro Vancouver contains a richly diverse and growing group of communities, composed of people from many different cultural and linguistic backgrounds.
-With an excellent array of public festivals, performing arts activities, theatres, film houses, music concerts, restaurants and sporting events, the Metro Vancouver offers students a wide range of choices for extra-curricular activities and cultural enrichment.
+With an excellent array of public festivals, performing arts activities, theatres, cinemas, concerts, restaurants and sporting events, Metro Vancouver offers students a wide range of choices for extra-curricular activities and cultural enrichment.
 Metro Vancouver also houses a number of other post-secondary education institutions with facilities SFU graduate students can access.